arunjoshuaa/Bytelogik_task/README.md

 Database

-SQLite is used for storing:
+SQLite and Hive is used for storing:

 Users (id, name, email, password, etc.)